 Pena Palace, or the Palácio Nacional da Pena, is an attraction that’s launched a thousand clicks.
 Before I ever clapped eyes on it IRL, I was stunned.
 It looked downright wacky to me with its “anything goes” ethos, albeit in a somewhat alluring way.

-Pena Palace is an extravagant 19th century Romantic palace in Sintra, an easy 30 minute drive from Lisbon.
-It's a UNESCO World Heritage Site, an unmissable landmark in Portugal, and one of the Seven Wonders of Portugal.
+It’s one of Europe’s notable UNESCO sites, an unmissable landmark in Portugal, and one of the Seven Wonders of Portugal.
 Pena Palace is beloved by its adoring visitors.